RestorationsSOS.com - Fire and Water Damage Restoration

 1. Prices

 Preventing a sewage backup is cheaper than cleaning and repairing after it happens.
-A sewage cleanup costs are significantly higher than prevention costs.
+Sewage cleanup costs are significantly higher than prevention costs.
 Sewage cleanup can be even more expensive if your insurance policy doesn't cover it.

 2. Property Value